-► We list the fastest electric cars in the world
+► We rank the fastest electric cars in the world

-► Spoiler alert – they’re way quicker than petrol cars
+► Spoiler alert – they’re much quicker than petrol cars

 ► The fastest can get from 0–62mph in under two seconds

-Tesla illustrates the speed of EV progress very well.
+In fact, Tesla illustrates the speed of progress for performance EVs quite well.
 The range-topping Model S Performance P100D was a blisteringly fast car when it was launched in 2017, boasting a 0–60mph time of around 2.4 seconds.
-Just when we thought the car couldn’t get any faster, Elon Musk unveiled the Model S Plaid in 2021 with a staggering 1006bhp and 0–60mph time of under two seconds.
+Then, just when we thought the car couldn’t get any faster, Elon Musk unveiled the Model S Plaid in 2021 with a staggering 1006bhp and 0–60mph time of under two seconds.

 The best at a glance:

-To give you a flavour of how much progress has been made in the world of performance electric cars, we’ve compiled a list of the fastest EVs in the world.
-Our run-down includes cars that are either on sale now or will be soon – and we’ve organised it by their 0–62mph (or 0–60mph) times.
+To demonstrate how far performance electric cars have come, we’ve compiled a list of the fastest EVs in the world.
+Our run-down mainly focuses on cars that are either on sale now or will be soon – and we’ve organised it by their 0–62mph (or 0–60mph) times.
 For fun, we’ve also included a couple of electric prototype race cars that you can’t buy but which have some deeply impressive performance figures.
 Buckle up…

 The fastest EVs of 2024